Labirintami/doc/docs/window/api/window_footer_config.md

 title: footer
 ---

-@short:
-adds a footer to a window
+@short: adds a footer to a window

-@type: boolean
+@signature: footer?: boolean;

 @example:
 var dhxWindow = new dhx.Window({